 Where outlets or inlets are located on or near natural waterways their appearance in the riparian landscape and likely effect on in-stream values must be considered.
 Methods could include cutting off the pipe end at an oblique angel to match slope, constructing a headwall from local materials such as rock or boulders, planting close to the structure and locating outlets well back from the water’s edge.
+The use of gabions or similar rock mattress products in streams and watercourses is not acceptable.

 Waikato River outfalls

 Outfalls to the Waikato River need to be reviewed by both Waikato -Tainui and Mercury Energy in conjunction with seeking acceptance from Council and the Regional Council.
-ROutlets should not be located in sites of recognised cultural historical significance.
+Note that there may be equivalent requirements in the Bay of Plenty Region.
+Outlets should not be located in sites of recognised cultural historical significance.

 Note relevant documents: